A World Class Jazz Pianist

 In 2010 Peter was awarded an Edison (Dutch equivalent of the Grammy) for the album "Blues for the Date", with his original compositions, accompanied by "The Jazzorchestra of the Concertgebouw".
 In the same year, he returned to New York to record his 5th album for Criss Cross, “Chopin meets the Blues”, featuring Peter's original jazz arrangements of many of the composer's most celebrated works.
 In 2013, Peter recorded his long-awaited tribute album to one of his biggest idols, Oscar Peterson, entitled, "Portrait of Peterson."
 The recording was nominated for an Edison Prize, as was a 2015 recording featuring live performances of his Chopin arrangements.
 Later that year, he began touring with newly-orchestrated arrangements for full-size big band, "Chopin Meets the Blues Goes Big!"
 Currently Peter performs with an all-star group featuring jazz pioneers Han Bennink and Ruud Jacobs, alongside altosaxofonist Benjamin Herman.

-In 2018 Beets performed with the Quartet NL - with Benjamin Herman, Han Bennink and Ernst Glerum, playing the music of Misha Mengelberg.
-Recently Peter Beets produced a brand-new trio recording with bassist Tom Baldwin and drummer Eric Kennedy, called Gershwin meets the Blues.
+Recently Peter Beets produced a brand-new trio recording with bassist Tom Baldwin and drummer Eric Kennedy, called ‘Our Love Is Here to Stay, Gershwin reimagined’.